Hiiirad/personal-notes/Tech Guide/Shell-Scripting/README.md

     clear
     ```
 - **Dialog**
   - The `dialog` command allows you to display a variety of questions or display messages using dialog boxes from a shell script.
-(Kdialog allows you to create KDE-specific front-ends for scripts)
+(Kdialog allows you to create KDE-specific front-ends for scripts.
+Also, Xdialog is designed to be a drop-in replacement for the "dialog" or "cdialog" programs.
+It converts any terminal based program into a program with an X-windows interface.
+The dialogs are easier to see and use while adding even more functionalities (e.g., with the treeview, the file selector, the edit box, the range box, the help button/box).
+Because Xdialog uses GTK+, it will match your desktop theme.)
   - The exit status of the dialog command is set depending on which button the user selects.
 If the No button is selected, the exit status is one.
   - The dialog command uses command line parameters to determine what type of windows widget to produce.
 A widget is the dialog package term for a kind of windows element.
 The dialog package currently supports these types of widgets:
     |Widget|Description|